Fix: Capacitor Not Working — Build Failing, Plugins Not Loading, or Native Features Not Available

 [error] Unable to connect to server at http://localhost:3000Why This Happens

 Capacitor wraps a web app inside a native WebView and provides a bridge to native APIs.
-The integration has several failure points:
+The integration has several failure points, and most of them surface as the same vague error message regardless of which layer is actually broken.

 - Plugins have three implementations: web, iOS, Android — when running in the browser, only the web implementation is available.
 The Camera, Filesystem, and other device-specific plugins only work on actual devices or simulators.
 Calling them on the web throws “not implemented” unless the plugin has a web fallback.